RavinSG/obsidian-cyber/TCM/Active Directory Attacks/Initial Attack Vector/IPv6 DNS Takeover.md

 However, they have access to the **Enterprise Admins** group and they are going to have the necessary access needed to run `secretsdump` and dump all the secrets of the domain and compromise the domain to completely own the domain.

 ### Defences

+IPv6 poisoning abuses the fact that Windows *queries for an IPv6 address even in IPv4-only environments*.
+If you do not use IPv6 internally, the safest way to prevent mitm6 is to **block DHCPv6 traffic and incoming router advertisements** in Windows Firewall via Group Policy.

+1. *Disabling IPv6 entirely may have unwanted side effects*.
+Setting the following predefined rules to Block instead of Allow prevents the attack from working:
+	- (Inbound) Core Networking - Dynamic Host Configuration Protocol for IPv6(DHCPV6-In)
+	- (Inbound) Core Networking - Router Advertisement (ICMPv6-In)
+	- (Outbound) Core Networking - Dynamic Host Configuration Protocol for IPv6(DHCPV6- Out)

+2. If *WPAD is not in use internally*, **disable** it via Group Policy and by **disabling the WinHttpAutoProxySvc service**.

+3. Relaying to LDAP and LDAPS can only be mitigated by *enabling both LDAP signing and LDAP channel binding*.

+4. Consider *Administrative users to the Protected Users group* or marking them as *Account is sensitive and cannot be delegated*, which will prevent any impersonation of that user via delegation.